10 Most Dangerous High Schools in Los Angeles – A City’s Dark Secrets

 5. Roosevelt High School

 Roosevelt is not standing still, though.
 Several initiatives, including community partnerships, aim to increase student safety and promote academic excellence.
-The school’s administration, teachers, and students are determined to rewrite its narrative, making Roosevelt a safer, more academically productive place.

 6. Jordan High School